noob04coder/Discord-Data-Bot/README.md

 channel = <> - If you want to restrict the command to a specific channel, insert here the channel id (as integer).
 If not, insert `null`.

-token = <> - The token of the Discord bot.
+start-row = <> - Where the data should go in the spreadsheet.
+Default value is `A1`.

 toggle-purge = <> - If you want to delete wrong messages (from pesron without the role or from wrong channel) . 'true' for enable, 'false' for disable (proper font-case is important)

+toggle-purge-success = <> - If you want to delete success messages (after success data entry) . 'true' for enable, 'false' for disable (proper font-case is important)

 **Step 3:** Install Python dependencies